-Download the following eBook, it includes 21 2D AutoCAD exercises for beginners, that will allow you to learn on your own with your chosen pace
+Download the following eBook, it includes 21 2D AutoCAD exercises for beginners, that will allow you to learn on your own at your chosen pace

 Few more AutoCAD exercises